 The STI-CA provides the capability to renew or update STI certificates for Service Providers through standard ACME interface capabilities.
 STI certificate renewal requests shall use the same authentication procedures that are applied to requests for a new STI certificate as described in section 6.3.5.

-The Service Provider has the ability to manage, renew and update STI certificates and the ability to renew Service Provide Code tokens as credentials used to obtain STI certificates as part of the SHAKEN certificate framework.
+The Service Provider has the ability to manage, renew and update STI certificates and the ability to renew Service Provider Code tokens as credentials used to obtain STI certificates as part of the SHAKEN certificate framework.

 STI Certificate updates/rotation best practices